 Option 2: Listing with the IBPA NetGalley Marketing Program

 If you plan on using NetGalley, this is another route to take.

 Six Month Title Listing through IBPA–$399.00

-• All members will have automatic approval to READ NOW.
-This definitely can have some benefits.
-While you may end up with more negative reviews, the flip side of that coin can equate to more positive reviews.
+- All members will have automatic approval to READ NOW.
+This definitely has benefits.
+While you may end up with more negative reviews, you'll likely get more positive reviews too.

 Three Month Title Listing through IBPA–$199.00

 - Includes everything available in a six-month listing with IBPA, but only for three months.